nus-cs2113-AY2324S1/ip/docs/README.md

 Q: Why do I get the `Invalid Date/Time input` error?
 A: Ensure there is only 1 whitespace between date and time.

+Q: I found a bug!
+What do I do?
+A: Great!
+Please contact [Min](https://github.com/woodenclock), your help is greatly appreciated!

 [back_to_top](https://woodenclock.github.io/ip/)

 --------------------------------------------------------------------------------------------------------------------------------------